JGBs steady ahead of U.S. jobs data; futures slip as stocks gain

 * JPMorgan, Morgan Stanley, HSBC selected as lead underwriters-WSJ

-TOKYO, Nov 2 Japanese government bonds were mostly steady in cash trading on Friday as investors awaited U.S. employment data later in the session, while 10-year futures slipped as equities rallied.
+TOKYO Nov 2 Japanese government bonds were steady in cash trading on Friday as investors awaited U.S. employment data later in the session, while 10-year futures slipped inversely to rallying equities.

-The benchmark 10-year yield was flat at 0.775 percent, after earlier inching up to 0.780 percent, and not far from last Friday's close of 0.765 percent.
+* The 10-year yield was flat at 0.775 percent, after earlier inching up to 0.780 percent.
 On Thursday, it rose as high as 0.785 percent, its highest level since Oct.
-23.
+23, Reuters data showed.

-October U.S. payrolls numbers on Friday are expected to show a rise of 125,000, with the unemployment rate ticking up to 7.9 percent from the previous month's 7.8 percent, according to economists polled by Reuters.
+* October U.S. payrolls numbers on Friday are expected to show a rise of 125,000, but not enough to prevent the unemployment rate from ticking up to 7.9 percent from the previous month's 7.8 percent, according to economists polled by Reuters.

-Payrolls processor ADP reported on Thursday that U.S. companies added jobs in October at the fastest pace in eight months while new claims for jobless benefits fell last week.

 Investors also awaited the outcome of next Tuesday's U.S. presidential vote, which could move U.S. Treasuries prices and have an impact on JGBs.

+* Yields on 20-year debt were flat at 1.680 percent, while the 30-year bond was untraded so far, its yield having ended Thursday at 1.940 percent.

-On the plus side for bonds, minutes of the Bank of Japan's Oct.
-4-5 policy meeting released on Friday suggested the central bank will take further stimulus steps.
+* Minutes of the Bank of Japan's Oct.
+4-5 policy meeting released on Friday underpinned bonds and suggested the central bank will take further stimulus steps.

 A few BOJ board members warned that a recession in the world's third-largest economy could not be ruled out given recent weakness in industrial production.